-Our dog attack lawyers at the Law Offices of Howard Craig Kornberg are here to help you if you or someone you love is suffering from a dog bite.
+Our dog bite lawyers at the Law Offices of Howard Craig Kornberg are here to help you if you or someone you love is suffering from a dog bite.
 Dog bites can be traumatizing to a victim.
-It can leave long term scarring as well as emotional trauma.
+It can leave long-term scarring as well as emotional trauma.
 People who are bitten by dogs may forever deal with the anxiety of being around other dogs.
 This isn’t fair to the victim.
-California believes that the owner is responsible for their pet’s action.
-Our Riverside Dog Attack Attorneys at the Law Offices of Howard Craig Kornberg are ready to fight for you and hold the owners accountable.
+California believes that the owner is responsible for their pet’s actions.
+Our Riverside dog attack attorneys at the Law Offices of Howard Craig Kornberg are ready to fight for you and hold the owners accountable.

 Dog Bite Injuries

 These injuries cost money and time away from work.
 Children and the elderly are the most vulnerable.
 Because of children’s small stature, dogs are prone to attack their face or neck.
 This causes brain injury and facial deformity, requiring the need for plastic surgery.
 Older people are fragile, and injuries take longer to recover.
 The elderly may not be able to sustain a fall if a dog jumps on top of them.
 They could break a hip or back.
 It can lead to long-term medical care or assistance.

 Dog bite injuries can turn severe quickly.
 In Riverside, the County Department of Animal Services saw a double increase in animal bites from 2011 to 2015.
 There’s speculation as to whether animal bites are increasing, but they aren’t decreasing fast enough.
 Riverside wants to implement stricter animal control laws to protect its community members.
 Such rules include:

 - Adding animals with dangerous pasts onto the dangerous animal list for four years